Portfolio/Gallery

 Biography

 Hannah Wardlow (b.
-2003) is a painter from Cincinnati, Ohio.
-Wardlow will be receiving a B.F.A. in painting from Northern Kentucky University in spring 2026.
-She has received the EDGE award for outstanding grades every year since she started college and received the Hyde Park Art Show scholarship for this fall semester.
-Wardlow creates works featuring flora, fauna, and the feminine form, with themes of the macabre, connected with her firsthand experiences, and stories.
-She addresses the connections between the natural and human world and how they affect each other in both positive and negative lights.
-Currently, Wardlow has a teaching assistantship for Painting 1 at Northern Kentucky University helping Professor Kevin Muente.
-Wardlow is planning her graduate show for this coming spring, currently titled Last Words focusing on oppressive comments towards women.
+2003) is a talented painter from Cincinnati, Ohio, who is making a name for herself in the art world.
+Currently on track to receive her B.F.A. in painting from Northern Kentucky University in spring 2026, Hannah has consistently earned the EDGE award for outstanding grades every year since she began her college journey.
+She has also been awarded the Hyde Park Art Show scholarship for this fall semester.
+Her artwork often features flora, fauna, and the feminine form, exploring macabre themes that draw from her personal experiences and stories.
+Through her creations, Hannah examines the intricate connections between the natural and human worlds, revealing how they influence each other in both positive and negative ways.
+In addition, she is a teaching assistant for Painting 1 at Northern Kentucky University, supporting Professor Kevin Muente.
+As she prepares for her graduate show titled Last Words, which addresses oppressive comments directed at women, interested parties are encouraged to contact us for more information about her evolving artistic journey.

 Artist Statement

-I am a painter that examines the themes flora, fauna, and the macabre, through the exploration of color and texture using acrylic paint with techniques of oil painting.
-I enjoy investigating the emotional impact color can have in a piece as well as using exaggeration to further push the mood or expression of my subject matter.
-My work is inspired by the Art Neuveux period, particularly the illustrator Alfonz Mucha, and more Pop-Art influences like Roy Lichtenstein.
-I examine Mucha’s use of composition, symbolism, and stylistic line work while I focus on Lichtenstein's use of color, pattern, and emotion.
-I enjoy using animals as subjects in my work as I feel that they can be symbolic of different emotions, people, or events I want to convey.
-They allow me to exaggerate the expressions of fear, anger, disgust, etc. while keeping an air of mystique with it being a non-human face.
-To me the act of painting is like flowing water, transforming each brush stroke into the emotions I’m pouring into every piece.
-Dancing between the lines of realism and stylistic exaggerating is something I enjoy within each piece.
-Using a playful stylization of brush strokes and using a vivid color palette for the subject creates a sense of light-heartedness, while the gory actions of the subject being painted more realistically creates a sense of unease throughout my work.
+I am a painter, Hannah Wardlow, who explores the themes of flora, fauna, and the macabre through the use of color and texture, employing acrylic paint alongside techniques inspired by oil painting.
+I enjoy investigating the emotional impact that color can have in a piece, while also using exaggeration to enhance the mood or expression of my subject matter.
+My work draws inspiration from the Art Nouveau period, particularly the illustrator Alfonz Mucha, and Pop-Art influences like Roy Lichtenstein.
+I examine Mucha's use of composition, symbolism, and stylistic line work, while I focus on Lichtenstein's vibrant use of color, pattern, and emotion.
+Animals often serve as subjects in my art, as I find they can symbolize various emotions, people, or events I wish to convey.
+This allows me to exaggerate expressions of fear, anger, and disgust while maintaining an air of mystique through their non-human faces.
+To me, the act of painting resembles flowing water, transforming each brush stroke into the emotions I pour into every piece.
+I enjoy dancing between the lines of realism and stylistic exaggeration within each work.
+By employing a playful stylization of brush strokes and a vivid color palette, I create a sense of light-heartedness, while the more realistically depicted gory actions of the subjects instill a sense of unease throughout my work.

 Copyright © 2025 Hannah Wardlow - All Rights Reserved.